hexanal/fredmercy-blog/src/content/en/about.md

 **privacy**

-- I don't use cookies to track you, but I do use a browser feature called [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) which helps this website remember your preferences, mostly for accessibility features (font style, font size, high contrast color scheme, etc.)
+- I don't use cookies to track you, but I do use a browser feature called [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) which helps this website remember your preferences (your name and any unsubmitted message in the comment box, your preferred font size and theme)
 - you can leave comments on any page of this website
   - you can spam the comments, but please don't do it because **it's not nice**
   - you can use your real name, but you could also use any name: there is currently no support for user accounts